 Celexa is an SSRI medication.
 SSRI means selective serotonin reuptake inhibitor.
 Serotonin is a major regulating hormone affecting just about every area of human health, though it is most commonly thought of as the “happiness chemical.”
 While there is a grain of truth to that, it’s a rather under-informed view because serotonin also regulates digestion, sleep, sexual function, body temperature, mammary glands, the liver, other organs, energy metabolism, the heart, and uncountable other functions.38 Celexa is called an SSRI antidepressant because it interrupts the normal transmission of serotonin.
-Drugmakers explain that this interruption is a good thing as it results in a build-up of serotonin (and therefore happiness, one supposes.)
-7 Surprisingly, there are animal studies that indicate that SSRIs can actually create a serotonin deficit.8,9 A 2005 article published in PLOS Medicine talks at length about the disconnect between serotonin claims found in manufacturer direct to consumer advertising and what is discussed in the scientific literature.12
+Drugmakers explain that this interruption is a good thing as it results in a build-up of serotonin.7 However, in pregnant women, faster metabolization rates show a reduced efficacy for SSRI medications, with unanswered questions concerning how this may relate to autism in the offspring.9 There are animal studies that indicate chronic use of SSRIs can actually create a serotonin deficit.8 A 2005 article published in PLOS Medicine talks at length about the disconnect between serotonin claims found in manufacturer direct to consumer advertising and what is discussed in the scientific literature.12

 Tolerance is a condition where Celexa stops working and for a significant number of persons, long-term antidepressant use will not provide relief of their symptoms.13,14